gitahidave/airbnb-clone-project/README.md

 - One payment is linked to one booking.
 - One booking can have one or more payment attempts (depending on business rules).

+**Feature Breakdown**

+1._User Management_:
+Handles registration, login, profile editing, and authentication.

+  Description:
+- This feature allows users to sign up as guests or hosts, log in securely, and manage their profile information.
+It supports authentication, session management, and access control for different roles (e.g., only hosts can list properties).

+2._Property Management_:
+Enables hosts to list, edit, and delete properties.

+  Description:
+- Hosts can create detailed property listings, including descriptions, photos, pricing, location, and availability.
+This feature makes it possible for guests to browse various accommodation options and filter based on preferences.

+3._Search and Filter_
+Allows users to search properties by location, price, date, and more.

+  Description:
+- Users can find suitable properties by entering their travel details and applying filters such as price range, number of guests, or amenities.
+This improves the user experience by narrowing down listings quickly.

+4._Booking System_:
+Lets guests make reservations and manage upcoming or past bookings.

+  Description:
+- Guests can select available dates and submit booking requests for properties.
+The system calculates total prices and ensures no date overlaps.
+Hosts may accept or auto-confirm bookings depending on the design.

+5._Review System_:
+Enables guests to leave reviews and ratings after their stay.

+  Description:
+- Guests can share feedback on properties they've stayed in, which helps future users make informed decisions.
+Reviews contribute to credibility and quality control on the platform.

+6._Payment Integration_:
+Handles secure transactions for bookings.

+  Description:
+- This feature enables users to pay for bookings using payment gateways (e.g., Stripe, PayPal).
+It tracks payment status and links payments to bookings, ensuring smooth financial flow between guests, the platform, and hosts.

+7._Messaging System_:
+Facilitates communication between hosts and guests.

+  Description:
+- A messaging feature allows users to ask questions or clarify details before booking.
+This improves trust, transparency, and user engagement.

+8._Admin Dashboard_:
+For platform administrators to monitor activities and manage data.

+  Description:
+- Admins can oversee users, properties, bookings, and flagged reviews or listings.
+This is crucial for maintaining the integrity and security of the platform.